-Edibles can be really fun.
-However, they can also produce negative effects if they are taken in the wrong amount.
-This can really ruin what would otherwise be a great time.
+Edibles can be enjoyable.
+However, they can also produce adverse effects if they are taken in the wrong amount.
+This can ruin what would otherwise be a great time.
 So what do you do?
 Well, read on to learn about marijuana edibles.

 Cannabis edibles are usually not an exact science.
 Most people are not in a lab concocting the perfect amount of THC in an edible to get a person high.
 It is more of a game of trial and error.
-In order to get that level of accuracy, you would need a very expensive lab.
-You would also need to be able to consistently reproduce your results.
-This can be very difficult for the home grower or casual enthusiast to do.
+To get that level of accuracy, you would need a costly lab.
+You would also need to be able to reproduce your results consistently.
+This can be very difficult for the home grower or casual enthusiast.

-For most people you will find that they are experimenting with their marijuana and the amount of THC that they put into whatever they are making.
-It is a trial and error process that involves trying out a bit of the product and then moving up, or backing off, from there.
+For most people, you will find that they are experimenting with marijuana and the amount of THC that they put into whatever they are making.
+It is a trial-and-error process that involves trying out a bit of the product and then moving up or backing off.

-Also the size of a person and their body makeup will have an impact on how the edibles take effect.
-Let’s look at an example: Two people try the exact same edible.
-All other factors are exactly the same other than that one of the people is 140 pounds (63.5Kg) and the other person is 210 pounds (95.25 Kg).
-Assuming that all factors are the same and there are no major issues with either of them, the person who weighs 210 LB will be less affected by the THC in the edible.
+Also, the size of a person and their body makeup will impact how the edibles take effect.
+Let's look at an example: Two people try the same edible.
+All other factors are the same other than that one of the people is 63 Kilograms (140 pounds), and the other person is 92 Kilograms (210 pounds).
+Assuming that all factors are the same and there are no significant issues with either of them, the person who weighs 92 Kilograms (210 pounds) will be less affected by the THC in the edible.

 What does this mean for you?
-This means that every person who tries an edible will have a different experience.
+Every person who tries an edible will have a different experience.
 There is no hard and fast rule for the effects of an edible that takes care of everyone.
-Having said that, let’s explore an average and see what can possibly be expected.
+Let's explore an average and see what can be expected.

 As we mentioned before, each edible is different.
-Let’s look at some possible factors which could influence the outcome of your edibles.
+Let's look at possible factors influencing your edibles' outcome.

 It is important to remember that with edibles, the effects can come on very slowly.
-In fact, it could take up to an hour or more to feel the effects.
+It could take up to an hour or more to feel the effects.
 A common mistake that people new to edibles make is that they will eat some and then not feel anything.
 Instead of waiting for the effects to come on, they then eat more.
-This can lead to a very bad experience, especially for people new to cannabis use.
+This can lead to a horrible experience, especially for people new to cannabis use.

 |Dose of THC in Edible||Potential Effect|

-People who are extremely sensitive to THC can perform much better with does even lower than that listed.
-Remember that when you exceed 100mg of THC in a dose, you run the risk of having a very negative experience.
-With too high of a dose of THC, you are more likely to experience negative side effects.
-Some of the negative side effects of too much THC include (but are not limited to): Increased anxiety, paranoia, nausea, decreased motor skills, and decreased reaction times.
+People who are extremely sensitive to THC can perform much better, with even lower than that listed.
+Remember that when you exceed 100mg of THC in a dose, you risk having a very negative experience.
+With too high of a dose of THC, you are more likely to experience adverse side effects.
+Some of the adverse side effects of too much THC include (but are not limited to): Increased anxiety, paranoia, nausea, decreased motor skills, and reaction times.

 - Use a tincture: a tincture is a product in which medicine or drug is dissolved in alcohol.
-Often times it is then added to a carrier oil and can be taken orally.
+It is often added to a carrier oil and can be taken orally.

-- Keep an empty stomach: Keeping your stomach empty before you take an edible is helpful in increasing the rate at which it hits you.
-If your stomach is empty, then your digestive system will concentrate only on the edible.
+- Keep an empty stomach: Keeping your stomach empty before you take an edible helps increase the rate at which it hits you.
+If your stomach is empty, your digestive system will concentrate only on the edible.
 Doing this will speed up the rate of absorption.